primer/brand/.changeset/hot-laws-hug.md

 '@primer/react-brand': patch
 ---

+`VideoPlayer` accessibility improvements

-Improved constrast of VideoPlayer play overlay focus styles.
+- Improved contrast of play overlay focus styles.
+- Improved contrast of controls and title.
+- The title bar now hides while the video is playing.